 - Printing and screen capture functions are disabled.

 - Copying and pasting anything to or from an assessment is prevented.

 - Right-click menu options, function keys, keyboard shortcuts and task switching are disabled.

 - Assessments that are set up for use with LockDown Browser cannot be accessed with other browsers.

 Teachers who want to enable the LockDown feature in their Aware online tests should complete the following steps:

-- Navigate to the desired test, then select on the ‘Administration’ tab.
-(For information on creating assessments, visit this article.)
+- Navigate to the desired test, then select on the ‘Online’ tab.
+Learn more about creating online assessments.

 - Select the option to Enable LockDown Browser.